Skip to main content

 • “It's nothing really all that deep; in fact, I kind of wished that there was a little bit more substance to it, but the minimalistic presentation and atmosphere really works for the game it wants to be.”

-• “The atmosphere, driven by the soundtrack and the excellent portrait art of your party and its enemies, is top notch.”
+• “Although the atmosphere is driven by the soundtrack and excellent portrait art of your party and its enemies, it lacks depth.”

 • grinding